landlord guides

 • Maintain a positive relationship with the tenant

-Give the tenant at least 24 hours' written notice before an inspection, and carry them out at a reasonable time.
+Give the tenant at least 24 hours' written notice before an inspection (as required by common law and best practice under the Protection from Eviction Act 1977), and carry them out at a reasonable time.
 Document your findings with photographs and notes.

 LandlordReady tracks this for you automatically.